-There is one fungus, the Massospora cicadina fungus, that really love cicadas.
-The Massospora cicadina spreads via cicada mating, and destroys the cicadas entire abdomen in a matter of days.
+There is one fungus, the Massospora cicadina fungus, that really loves cicadas.
+The Massospora cicadina spreads via cicada mating and destroys the cicadas entire abdomen in a matter of days.
 If you’re a Massospora cicadina, from your perspective, the cicadas purpose is to provide you with nourishment and a home.
 Gruesome, but true.

 The cicada’s purpose in terms of trees:

 Periodical cicadas are parasites of trees, more specifically of deciduous trees (leaves fall off in the fall) native to the region in which the periodical cicadas exist (maples, oaks, ash, etc.).
 The term parasite has negative connotations, but in the grand scheme of things, parasites can benefit their hosts, or other species by keeping their hosts in check.